ColinLefter/Genesis-Synapse-Showcase/README.md

 # Genesis Synapse Showcase

 ## About
-Genesis Synapse is an advanced quantitative trading platform for cryptocurrency leveraging the power of quantitative analysis.
+Genesis Synapse is an advanced quantitative trading platform leveraging the power of quantitative analysis.
 Being over two years in development, Genesis Synapse presents a sophisticated suite of products for algorithmic trading and quantitative research.
+Our products strategically span the two major sectors of algorithmic trading and quantitative research, which is what enables us to provide a comprehensive system where each product complements another.
 These products are designed to cover the complete pipeline of developing and deploying advanced trading algorithms while leveraging complete automation and high-frequency trading at scale.
 From risk-management to financial-modelling, Genesis Synapse provides investors with a complete, transparent algorithmic trading environment from start to finish.
 A fully interactive quantitative trading platform constitutes the headliner for Generation 3 of Genesis Synapse (GS3).
 In addition, GS3 introduces multi-asset trading support, enabling investors to not only design and simulate the performance of an actively managed fund, but also trade that fund in real-time without compromising speed.
 GS3 brings Genesis Synapse closer than ever before towards a hedge fund, bridging the gap between retail investing and institutional trading.
+Although our internal systems were initially designed to work with cryptocurrency, we intend to scale Genesis Synapse to be compatible with brokers across other financial markets.

 ## Our Products
 ### 1. Live Control Sequence
+Access our real-time dashboard to manage assets under management (AUM).
+With advanced risk-management tools and full automation, manage up to 232 assets simultaneously.
+Optimize both individual and grouped asset performance for peace of mind.

 ### 2. Backtesting Suite
+Utilize our robust backtesting system to craft and deploy sophisticated trading strategies.
+With 25+ risk-management features, leverage our multi-asset algorithm to simultaneously test up to 232 assets at once.
+Gain full control over AUM and individual allocations to refine your strategies.

 ### 3. GS-TIDAL
+Dive into our comprehensive Trading Inferential Data Analysis Laboratory (TIDAL) to develop cutting-edge trading strategies.
+Home to our proprietary GS-TIDAL algorithm, benefit from rapid and precise trade analysis through Monte Carlo simulations and optimized data structures.

 ### 4. Paper Trading
+Engage with our dynamic paper trading sandbox to safely validate your trading strategies.
+Operate in real-time conditions using live market data, without executing actual trades.
+Capture critical data points to fine-tune your algorithms, ensuring optimal performance before going live.

 ## Product Catalogue